24/7/365 EMERGENCY / URGENT CARE

 Our Emergency Department aims to provide stabilization and advanced life support of critically ill and injured patients in conjunction with other specialty departments within the hospital.

 Allure is staffed with skilled and dedicated emergency doctors and technicians, highly capable of acute resuscitation of trauma patients as well as pets exposed to toxins and infectious diseases.
 We can provide peri-surgical and anesthetic support as well as intensive management to hospitalized patients including continuous monitoring, blood pressure support, fluid therapy, transfusion medicine and advanced pain management.
-The Allure team is dedicated to treating life-threatening conditions and is available 24/7.
+The Allure team is dedicated to treating life-threatening conditions.

 SIGNS OF A PET EMERGENCY.